HOME

 About Us

-From a legal point of view in Australia, we are GW-SW Pty Ltd, ACN 069 270 846, ABN 54 069 270 846.
+From a legal point of view in Australia, "GW-SW" is GW-SW Pty Ltd, ACN 069 270 846, ABN 54 069 270 846.

 T&A: The company was incorporated as Townley & Associates Pty Ltd ("T&A") in 1995 by Dr Lloyd Townley, at that time for the specific purpose of owning the intellectual property in groundwater modelling software known as AQUIFEM-N. After the founder left CSIRO Land and Water in August 1997, the company commenced trading as an environmental consultancy, preparing environmental impact statements for proposed mining projects and undertaking hydrological and groundwater modelling studies of various kinds.